Business Rating: | 4.9 / 5 |

 Great introductory bonus

 Unfortunately, though, the Amex Business Platinum no longer comes with an introductory APR offer to help you finance large expenses or free up cash flow.
-While the card once featured a 0% introductory APR for your first 12 months on purchases eligible for Pay Over Time, this offer is not currently available.
+While the card once featured a 0% introductory APR for your first 12 months on purchases eligible for Pay Over Time with interest, this offer is not currently available.
 While introductory APR offers pop up on business cards from time to time, they’re not necessarily common, so losing this offer may make the Amex Platinum Business just a bit less appealing if you’re looking to chip away at business costs over time while avoiding interest.

 Pick an airline and get 35% more value for your points